joshluisaac/poweretl-notifier/README.md

 ---

+## Requirements

+PowerETL Notifier has the following requirements:

+*   Apache maven 3.5.3+ (check with `mvn --version`)
+*   Oracle JDK 1.8+ (check with `java -version`)

+---

 ## Build
 Building the project will download the required dependencies, assemble the artefact into a build structure and generate a zip file for deployment.
-Execute *build.sh* to accomplish this.
+Execute the [build script](build.sh) to accomplish this.
 The build zip file can be found at the project root directory with a timestamp naming convention.

 The naming convention uses the format `poweretl-notifier_%Y%m%d_%H%M%S.zip`